e1093051/orbital23/README.md

 To create an account on NUSocialize and try it out,

-Install expo functions, Node.js and Git on your laptop Clone our GitHub Repository on your terminal
+Install expo functions, Node.js and Git on your laptop.
+Clone our GitHub Repository on your terminal.
-Run the command: “npx expo start”
+Run the command: “npx expo start”.
 If you have the app “Expo Go” installed,
-Scan the QR code provided below
+Scan the QR code provided below.
 If you are a new user,
 Sign-up.
 Enter your name, email and password to create a new account.
 If you already have an account,
 Log-in.
 Just enter your NUS email and password.
-Or else, run the app on the preferred device
+Or else, run the app on the preferred device.

 GitHub Repo Link: git@github.com:e1093051/orbital23.git